 - Massage and small amounts of caffeine

-- Prescription triptan nasal sprays, such as zolmitriptan (Zomig) or sumatriptan (Imitrex)
+- Prescription medications including triptans, such as sumatriptan (Imitrex) and zolmitriptan (Zomig)

 Do you have headaches nearly every day?

 Chronic tension-type headaches and chronic migraines are both types of chronic daily headaches, which are those that occur 15 days or more a month.
 Other common types of chronic daily headaches include hemicrania continua (a one-sided headache that may feel like a migraine) and new daily persistent headache (headaches that generally occur in people who do not ordinarily have headaches and occur daily).

 These types of headaches are characterized by their frequency and duration.
 The symptoms and characteristics vary between chronic daily headache types and over time.